 Ultimately the regulation could well improve profits for banks but could limit what’s available as they are required to keep a higher capital reserve.
 This could push prices for consumers way up…

 “I think CECL is a good thing.
-In a sense, it will make the system safer.”
+In a sense, it will make the system more safe.”

 What does it mean for an analyst?

 Even though this regulation will bring significantly higher data requirements, your day to day work as a Risk Analyst won’t see any major changes.
 There will be hurdles to jump over when it comes to estimating on defaults or forecasting losses but this was/is expected.
 There is more data to look at so there will be a need for more advanced PD, EAD and LGD models and this is yet another reason to learn open source tools as quickly as possible.
 The smart money is on Data Science techniques bridging the gap even further and you don’t want to get left behind if you can only work with SAS, Stata or E-views.

 I spoke with an Executive Director at a big American bank about his experience working on CECL models: “You certainly need to have a broader understanding of Credit Risk to work on CECL models...This is a different set of Modeling assumptions.
 I have worked for 5 years on Stress Testing for CCAR and for the last year CECL – you need to have that experience to handle the new methodology of CECL.
 I credit my experience of working on a consumer portfolio for 5 years.”